talissafloriani/talissafloriani.github.io/cv.md

 Scholar at the Artificial Intelligence for Future Agricultural Resilience, Management, and Sustainability (AIFARMS) Institute.
 Department of Crop Sciences at the University of Illinois Urbana-Champaign.
 Project title: *Enhancing Genotype-Phenotype Associations and Unveiling Rare Variants with Machine Learning.*
-PI: Professor Dr. Alexander E. Lipka.
+PI: **Professor Dr. Alexander E. Lipka**.

 Applying machine learning to analyze large-scale genomic datasets and improve rare-variant detection.
 Building scalable genomic analysis pipelines in R, Python, and high-performance computing environments.

 ### *Graduate Research Assistant - FAPESP Thematic Project (2021 – 2023)*
 Research developed under the Master of Science program:
 *Response of bean accessions to the Root Knot nematode Meloidogyne incognita: Mapping of QTLs, transcriptional profile, and functional study of candidate resistance genes.*
-PI: Professor Dr. Antonio Augusto Franco Garcia
+PI: **Professor Dr. Antonio Augusto Franco Garcia**

 ### *Intern Scholarship – University of California, Davis (January 2020 – June 2020)*
-Research intern at the University of California, Davis (UCD) in genetics and plant breeding, working in the laboratory of Professor Dr. Paul Gepts, focusing on crop evolution, domestication, and biodiversity.
+Research intern at the University of California, Davis (UCD) in genetics and plant breeding, working in the laboratory of **Professor Dr. Paul Gepts**, focusing on crop evolution, domestication, and biodiversity.

 The work focused on the genetics of domestication in common beans (*Phaseolus vulgaris* L.), specifically examining pod dehiscence.
 Studies of complex traits: insect resistance in Lima Bean (*Phaseolus lunatus*) and virus resistance in common bean.
 Agronomy field in Chickpea (*Cicer arietinum*) and QTL analyses related to different bean topics.